pallets/flask/docs/patterns/fabric.rst

     that we can automatically reload the application by touching it.
     (See :ref:`mod_wsgi-deployment` for more information)

-So now the question is, where do the `application.wsgi` and `application.cfg` files come from?
+So now the question is, where do the :file:`application.wsgi` and :file:`application.cfg` files come from?

 The WSGI File
 -------------